open-risk/OpenCPM-Architecture/REST mockup/README.md

 Riskmodel Dispatcher:

 It connects models and data across different modules and systems via web services.
-The basic idea is that the result of one calculation is used as input of another, forming a three of calculations, dynamically dispatched.
+The basic idea is that the result of one calculation is used as input of another, forming a tree of calculations, dynamically dispatched.
 Uses a single point of dispatching.

 How it works?